Skip to main content

 The local-twin programming model

-With the Actyx Platform, you program the process as autonomous local twins that publish and consume events, and develop states based on these events:
+With the Actyx Platform, you program the process as autonomous local twins, that is a digital twin that resides, perceives, and acts locally.
+These local twins publish and consume events, and develop states based on these events:

 how-actyx-works-3

-• Otherwise you can use stateless logic, emit events as they occur in the real world, and retrieve information using the Actyx Query Language.
+• You can use stateless logic; using the SDK, emit events as they occur in the real world and retrieve information using the Actyx Query Language

 Stateless Local Twins